Blog

 CIS controls focus on a risk-based incremental approach to cybersecurity.
 You are encouraged to start at the most critical level and gradually strengthen your cybersecurity posture.

-CIS controls are also mapped to various other regulatory compliances, such as HIPAA, GDPR, and PCI DSS, to aid your compliance efforts.
-Moreover, CIS controls are periodically updated to address changes and emerging threats.
+CIS controls are also mapped to other regulatory compliances, such as HIPAA, GDPR, and PCI DSS, to aid compliance efforts.
+Moreover, CIS controls are periodically updated to reflect emerging cybersecurity trends and ensure that threat mitigation strategies remain current and effective.

 What will the future look like for GRC in cybersecurity?